Anushan246/Efficient-Classification-of-Electronic-Waste-using-Deep-Learning/README.md

 # Efficient-Classification-of-Electronic-Waste-using-Deep-Learning

-# Efficient Classification of Electronic Waste using Deep Learning

 This project utilizes deep learning techniques to classify electronic waste (e-waste) from mixed waste images.
 The system identifies e-waste items using a camera feed and displays the classification results via a web interface.